surreal1st/uwa4/PROJECT_SPECIFICATION.md

 *This specification represents the complete technical and creative requirements for the UWA4 automated wrestling content generation system as understood on November 8, 2025.*

-*Last Updated: November 8, 2025 - Added Design Decisions section*
+*Last Updated: November 8, 2025 - Added Design Decisions and Technical Decisions sections*